vortexdeveloperlabs/Filter-Lock/docs/for devs/standards/Link Locking Tokens.md

 > The HMAC hash should use [SHA-256](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto/digest#algorithm) by default

+## Filter Identification meta

+You can find the types inside of ./types

 ## Tokens

 > These are not called tokens, because in addition to it containing encrypted data it also contains less important potentially encoded data.
 I say potentially, because you can either use an encoding or encryption algorithm for all of the data, except for the HMAC hashes, since they are already encrypted.